danieltodor/blaze/README.md

 string = " "
 # Foreground color to use
 foreground = ""
+# Foreground color to use when the last command was exited with non zero code.
+Use only if different from foreground
+error_foreground = ""

 [connector]
 # This character will be used as spacing between the left and right side modules